Adobe Flash Player and Java Script are required to display the site menu.

-Key points in our history are:
+Some of the key points in our history are:

 1989 September We formed as a local group (then called "Gloucestershire Friend") born out of a need for a Helpline for gay and lesbian people in Gloucestershire and the surrounding counties and embarked on a six month set-up, fund raising and volunteer training programme.
 1990 March We started to operate our Helpline services.
 1990 June We affiliated to National Friend Ltd, an umbrella support organisation and registered charity (although now disbanded).
 1994 October Sir Ian McKellen became our patron.
 1997 April We changed our name from "Gloucestershire Friend" to "Gay & Lesbian Friend Helpline (Gloucestershire)".

 The new name better reflected our work at that time and with whom whilst retaining the word Friend in our title.

 1998 January We started to operate our internet website and our email helpline direct support service.

 As far as we could ascertain, we were the first LGB&T support group in the UK to provide an email direct support service in addition to our telephone support.

 2000 April We became a member of the Consortium of Lesbian, Gay, Bisexual and Transgendered voluntary and community organisations.
 2005 May Successful bid from The Big Lottery announced.
 2005 August Big Lottery funding commenced for a two year period.
 2005 September We changed our name from "Gay & Lesbian Friend Helpline (Gloucestershire)" to

 "GAY-GLOS" with a strap-line of 'supporting LGBT people, their families and friends'.